What better way to enjoy the long weekend than getting on the highway and enjoying our provincial back yard?

-So much to see.
-So much to do.
-But, with that extra day comes extra traffic, and in warmer weather, extra construction, so it’s more important than ever to make that one vital driving decision…
+With that extra day can come extra traffic, unpredictable weather, construction delays and longer travel days, so it’s more important than ever to make that one vital driving decision…

 To drive safely.